Bicycle Education and Enforcement Program (BEEP)

 All first-time BEEP ticket recipients are eligible to have their first ticket waived by completing the BEEP online training platform within 10 days of when the BEEP ticket was issued.

 If you receive a BEEP ticket on campus, payment must be made within 30 days of the date the ticket was issued.
 There are three ways to pay your fine:

 Online: Use the Online Ticket Payment System to pay online with a credit card (Visa, MasterCard, Discover, American Express).
 Penn State faculty, staff and students must login with their WebAccess credentials, while visitors using this system for the first time must click on the "Signup" link in the upper right corner of Online Ticket Payment System homepage to create an account before submitting payment.

-Transportation Services office: Bring cash, check, or money order (payable to “The Pennsylvania State University”),or a credit card (Visa, MasterCard, Discover, American Express) to the Transportation Services office.
+Transportation Services Office: Check or money order (payable to “The Pennsylvania State University”),or a credit card (Visa, MasterCard, Discover, American Express) to the Transportation Services Office.

 Mail: Use a check or money order payable to “The Pennsylvania State University (do not send cash), mail your payment to:

 Transportation Services is not responsible for payments or correspondence lost in the mail.

 If you feel that you were ticketed in error—or that extenuating circumstances existed—you may file an appeal with Transportation Services within 20 calendar days of the date the violation was issued (ticket date counts as day one).
 Frivolous appeals will not be accepted and full payment must be made prior to submission of the appeal.